Skip to main content

 This new, 765 kilovolt (kV) ‘back-bone’ transmission line represents the next step in our region’s energy story.
 MISO and energy companies plan decades ahead to make sure we can meet the future electricity needs of our customers, and the Gopher to Badger Link is part of a series of proposed new regional transmission projects across the Upper Midwest to support the energy system as it grows and evolves.

 The Gopher to Badger Link was identified as part of MISO’s proposed Long Range Transmission Plan (LRTP), which includes several projects in Minnesota, Wisconsin and the surrounding region.
-The Gopher-Badger Link will connect to the region’s electric grid and will be coordinated with another project in Wisconsin.
+The Gopher to Badger Link will connect to the region’s electric grid and will be coordinated with another project in Wisconsin.

 Learn about other regional projects.